lum-network/sdk-javascript/README.md

-# Sandblock Chain - Javascript SDK
+# Lum Network - Javascript SDK

-This Javascript SDK enables browsers and NodeJS clients to interact with the Sandblock Chain.
+This Javascript SDK enables browsers and NodeJS clients to interact with the Lum Network.

 ## SDK Features

-This SDK basically provides an easy access to all the available Sandblock Chain RPCs as well as the payload generation and the cryptographic features to properly consume those RPCs.
+This SDK basically provides an easy access to all the available Lum Network blockchain RPCs as well as the payload generation and the cryptographic features to properly consume those RPCs.

 **Most commonly used features:**